Description Description "A beautiful, gentle, rhyming exploration of grief and mourning." - Joe Coelho, Waterstones Children's Laureate

-Description Description The Hare-Shaped Hole is a beautiful, touching, and poignant picture book which gently explores themes of grief and loss.
+The Hare-Shaped Hole is a beautiful, touching and poignant picture book that gently explores themes of grief and loss.

 Powerful and moving text from children's author and poet John Dougherty is paired perfectly with warm illustrations from the wonderfully talented Thomas Docherty in a thoughtful and sensitive approach to this difficult topic.